 The contrary is true when one person is communicating on a heart level, for example, and the other answers on the head level.
 Imagine this scenario: the husband comes home to find his wife lying curled up on the bed with red, puffy eyes and the house in disarray.

 He says: “What’s wrong, honey?”
-And she says, sniffing tearfully, “I’m so tired…” He throws up his arms and says, “You’ve been home all day; what have you got to be tired about, you could have at least swept the house!”
+And she says, sniffing tearfully, “I’m so tired…” He throws up his arms and says, “You’ve been home all day; what have you got to be tired about, you could have at least cleaned up the rooms!”

 The appropriate response to a ‘heart’ level communication is empathy, understanding, and affection, while a ‘head’ level communication can be responded to with words of advice and possible solutions.